-In this mode, the shoulder belt is automatically pre-locked.
-The belt will still retract to remove any slack in the shoulder belt.
+In this mode, the shoulder belt automatically pre-locks.
+The belt still retracts to remove any slack in the shoulder belt.
 The automatic locking mode is not available on the driver seatbelt.

 When to Use the Automatic Locking Mode

-This mode should be used any time a child safety seat, except a booster, is installed in passenger front or rear seating positions.
-Children 12 years old and under should be properly restrained in a rear seating position whenever possible.
+Use this mode any time a child safety seat, except a booster, is installed in passenger front or rear seating positions.
+Properly restrain children 12 years old and under in a rear seating position whenever possible.
 See

 How to Disengage the Automatic Locking Mode

-Unbuckle the combination lap and shoulder belt and allow it to retract completely to disengage the automatic locking mode and activate the vehicle sensitive (emergency) locking mode.
+Unbuckle the combination lap and shoulder belt and allow it to retract completely to disengage the automatic locking mode and turn on the vehicle sensitive (emergency) locking mode.